AmiAhm/itses/README.md

 # Iterative Sparse Estimation (ITSES) of Many Normal Means

-The package main purpose is to perform sparse estimation of many normal means using an iterative approach.
-Risk minimiziation can be done numerically or by sampling.
+The  main purpose of this package is to perform sparse estimation of many normal means.
 Estimation is done using either the hard- or the soft-threhold estimator.
+An iterative approach is used to select a threshold.

 ## Setup